-During these 12 days you will fall short of breath several times.
+During these 12 days on this motorcycle tour you will fall short of breath several times.
 Not because of the altitude, but because of the jaw dropping landscapes, roads and attractions.

-You wonder if 12 days is enough to see Colombia?
+You wonder if 12 days is enough to see Colombia on a motorcycle tour?
 It is plenty!
 We will ride from Bogotá towards Honda and then Armenia, spending a free day in the coffee region.
 We make our way towards Medellín, Colombia’s second largest city, where we have a free day to explore.

 From Medellín we head towards Guatape Reservoir and La Hacienda Napoles, Pablo Escobar’s former farm, now turned tourist destination.
 From Nápoles we climb the Andes and arrive to Villa de Leyva, a lovely colonial town nestled in the mountains 4 hours away from Bogotá.